Automattic/jetpack/projects/js-packages/components/tools/jp-redirect/README.md

 ### source (required)

-Source can be either a “source handler” or a URL.
+Source can be either a “source handler” or an URL.

 A “source handler” must be registered in the Jetpack Redirects service, on the server side.
 It’s a slug that points to an URL that may or may not have dynamic parts in it.

-A “URL” is a string that must start with “https://" and doesn’t need to be registered on the server.
+An “URL” is a string that must start with “https://" and doesn’t need to be registered on the server.
 However, if it is registered, it will point to the URL set as target there rather than to the source.
 (Note: It will only work for whitelisted domains, unless the URL is explicitly registered on the server)

 ### args (optional)